It’s been nearly one year since sheltering in place became a daily reality for individuals in the Washington, DC area.

-People caring for an older family member—especially if those individuals have Alzheimer’s or other dementia-related illness— face unique challenges in keeping their loved one safe at home.
+People caring for an older family member—especially if those individuals have Alzheimer’s or other dementia-related illness— face unique challenges in keeping their loved one safe and engaged at home.
 How do you encourage hand-washing when your family member is sensitive to water?
 What wellness activities can you do with your relative in your home?

 GENERAL RESOURCES RELATED TO COVID-19